 - Always add something fresh.
 Smoked salmon is bold in flavor and benefits from fresh veggies and herbs.

-- Light & Delicious Seafood Soup
+- For the seafood lovers, you’ve gotta try our Light & Delicious Seafood Soup.

 - 8 ounces plain cream cheese, crème fraîche or sour cream